nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ### Task 1: Create a simple Keras based model

-1. Within the `notebooks` folder, click the notebook called `03 Claim Classification`.
+1. Within the `notebooks` folder, select the notebook called `03 Claim Classification`.
 This will open the notebook so you can read and execute the code it contains.

 2. Read the instructions at the top of the notebook, and execute the cells as instructed.